Reports Trends

 Debit Card

 As we mentioned, outside the sub-niche are debit cards with a score of 38%.
-Despite this, debit cards are still frequently used, enjoying convenience and financial control.
+It’s the same percentage as it was in 2023, so nothing changed much for Germans here.
+Despite this, debit cards are still frequently used by businesses and customers who enjoy convenience and financial control.
 They are widely accepted, making them versatile for a variety of transactions.

 Debit cards provide instant access to funds in a linked bank account, eliminating the need for potential debt.
 In addition, they are available to a wide range of people, including those with no credit history.